Chickens

 The truth about a chicken's life

-Turbo growth causes respiratory distress and pain
+Turbo growth causes breathlessness and pain

-Minimal space is stressful
+Minimal space causes stress

 Save animals by choosing plant-based